Boeddelen/BearCave/README.md

-# BearCave
+# bearcave

-BearCave is a simple, terminal-based password manager with MFA, logging, and encryption.
+bearcave is a simple, terminal-based password manager with MFA, logging, and encryption.
 It is designed for Linux and uses OpenSSL for encryption and oathtool for TOTP-based multi-factor authentication.

 ## Features